ImLouisxyz/louis-log/README.md

 Customisable JSON logging solution

+# !
+THIS IS THE DEVELOPMENT BRANCH DO NOT USE THIS IN YOUR APPLICATION, IT IS LIKELY BROKEN / MID FEATURE !

 ## Features

 -   Informative logging in stdout
 -   Extremely configurable
 -   Automatic log file splitting by date
 -   Logs stdout logs and JSON style logs
+-   Webhook Integrations
+-   Spawns a child process to ensure all logs are handled

 Txt log example: